ryanoglesby08/the-eod-machine/README.md

 - Better validation/input for EOD time
 - Allow an arbitrary number of Team Locations
 - Don't install test dependencies with bundler for deployments
+- Support multiple emails for a mailing list